mindsandcompany/cline-for-genos/cli/man/cline.1.md

 Try: cat README.md | cline "Summarize this for me:"

-**cline** is a command-line interface for orchestrating multiple Cline AI coding agents.
-Cline is an autonomous AI agent who can read, write, and execute code across your projects.
-He operates through a client-server architecture where **Cline Core** runs as a standalone service, and the CLI acts as a scriptable interface for managing tasks, instances, and agent interactions.
+**cline** is a command-line interface for orchestrating multiple CLINE-for-Genos AI coding agents.
+CLINE-for-Genos is an autonomous AI agent who can read, write, and execute code across your projects.
+He operates through a client-server architecture where **CLINE-for-Genos Core** runs as a standalone service, and the CLI acts as a scriptable interface for managing tasks, instances, and agent interactions.

 The CLI is designed for both interactive use and automation, making it ideal for CI/CD pipelines, parallel task execution, and terminal-based workflows.
-Multiple frontends (CLI, VSCode, JetBrains) can attach to the same Cline Core instance, enabling seamless task handoff between environments.
+Multiple frontends (CLI, VSCode, JetBrains) can attach to the same CLINE-for-Genos Core instance, enabling seamless task handoff between environments.

 # MODES OF OPERATION